Brucephalus/Textbooks/Prosocial.md

 Knowing when to stand comes down to knowing _who you are_ and _what you won’t trade_.
 It takes clarity, not just courage.
 The world doesn’t always hand you clear choices.
 Sometimes the test comes dressed in politeness, wrapped in compromise, or whispered through pressure.
 That’s why you don’t wait until it’s obvious.
 You decide in advance: _these are the lines I will not cross._ Then when the pressure hits, you don’t have to think—you _already know_.

-Expansion of Topic **8.1.4.4 What You Keep When You Don’t Fold** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.4.4 What You Keep When You Don’t Fold

 You might lose short-term approval.
 You might get mocked.
 You might get fired.
 But here’s what you _won’t_ lose: your self-respect.
 Your clarity.
 Your sleep.
 The loyalty of people who actually share your values.